 DOES A SITE NEED TO BE ON THE NATIONAL REGISTER TO BE INCLUDED IN HABS?

-Sites documented for the HABS, HAER, HALS collections should be historically significant.
-However, sites do not need to be formally registered on the National Register of Historic Places or be Landmarks to be documented.
+Sites do not need to be formally registered on the National Register of Historic Places or be Landmarks to be documented, but sites recorded for the HABS, HAER, HALS collections should be historically significant, at least locally.
 The HABS/HAER/HALS collection seeks to record "A Complete Resume of the Builders' Art", including folk and vernacular examples of historic resources and sites that may only be locally significant.
-In 2017, the Associate Director, Cultural Resources, Partnerships and Science, in a memo [H1817(2270)] to all State and Tribal Historic Preservation Officers, clarified that "…HDP, will accept all documentation of National Register and National Register-eligible properties of national, state, regional or local significance…” So if a building, district, object, structure or site is Local, State or National Register eligible then large format photography would be the prescribed mitigation.
+In 2017, the Associate Director, Cultural Resources, Partnerships and Science, in a memo [H1817(2270)] to all State and Tribal Historic Preservation Officers, clarified that "…HDP, will accept all documentation of National Register and National Register-eligible properties of national, state, regional or local significance…” So if a building, district, object, structure or site is Local, State or National Register eligible then H3 large format photography would be the proper way to record the site.

 In order for a documentation to be meaningful and truly counterbalance an adverse impact it needs to be useful and available.
 In order to implement meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
 It is linked here as a PDF, or search the web for "CULTURAL HABS PHOTO MITIGATION."
 PDF > DOCUMENTATION MITIGATION SAMPLE TEXT